Tuition-Free Online Colleges in Louisiana 2026

 Can the TOPS Scholarship Cover Full Tuition?

 The TOPS Scholarship provides merit-based tuition assistance for qualifying Louisiana high school graduates.
-Award amounts vary based on academic achievement and enrollment level.
-When combined with other Grants, tuition is often significantly reduced.
+Award amounts vary based on academic achievement and enrollment level, but students who qualify for the highest award amount can get their full tuition covered at public schools.

 Are Online Degrees from Louisiana Public Universities Accredited?